 Q. I've just been diagnosed with cancer.
 How can I get information to help me make treatment decisions?

 There is a great deal of information about cancer and cancer treatments, especially online.
 The challenges are how to find and evaluate information to make sure it is reliable, up-to-date, trustworthy and appropriate to your diagnosis and situation.
-For cancer information, I recommend contacting The National Cancer Institute’s Cancer Information Service (CIS) to speak with an information specialist through a LiveHelp option or by calling 1-800-4-CANCER.
+For cancer information, I recommend contacting The National Cancer Institute’s Cancer Information Service (CIS) to speak with an information specialist by calling 800-4-CANCER.

 To help you evaluate online information, keep these questions in mind: